towolf/towolf.github.com/docs/PsychTests/HighColorPrecisionDrawingTest.markdown

              the hardware have some limitations, PTB will work-around them.
-Higher precision textures still incur higher storage requirements and lower drawing speeds though, so don't use higher precision than you really need\!
+Higher precision textures still incur higher storage requirements and lower drawing speeds though, so don't use higher precision than you really need!

-Samplers: \(aka texture sampling method\)
+Samplers: (aka texture sampling method)
-0 / 1 / 2 = Hardware / PTB-Auto / PTB-Shaders.
+\0 / 1 / 2 = Hardware / PTB-Auto / PTB-Shaders.

              Method employed for texture drawing: PTB-Auto is the preferred choice -- Let PTB auto-select best method for given texture precision and other requirements.
-However you can manually override to always use PTB-Shaders \(built-in workarounds for less capable hardware\) or Hardware implementation of your GPU -- usually faster, but maybe less precise.
+However you can manually override to always use PTB-Shaders (built-in workarounds for less capable hardware) or Hardware implementation of your GPU -- usually faster, but maybe less precise.

-Filters: \(aka texture filtering method\)
+Filters: (aka texture filtering method)
-0 / 1     = Nearest-Neighbour / Bilinear filtering.
+\0 / 1     = Nearest-Neighbour / Bilinear filtering.

             Method of filtering texture pixels before drawing:
-            Nearest-Neighbour just uses pixels as they are -- blocky or aliased appearance if you draw rotated textures, textures where the 'srcRect' and 'dstRect' parameters in [Screen](/docs/Screen)\('DrawTexture'\) don't exactly match in size, and no way of "scrolling" or positioning textures with subpixel accuracy.
+            Nearest-Neighbour just uses pixels as they are -- blocky or aliased appearance if you draw rotated textures, textures where the 'srcRect' and 'dstRect' parameters in [Screen](/docs/Screen)('DrawTexture') don't exactly match in size, and no way of "scrolling" or positioning textures with subpixel accuracy.
 However, also no loss in precision due to filtering artifacts caused by low precision filtering hardware.